sjpiper145/MakerSkillTree/README.md

 Templates include Adobe Illustrator and PDF files.

 # Usage Ideas
-- Individual goal tracking / upskilling
+- Individual goal tracking / upskilling  #skilltreechallenge
 - For makerspace members to upskill on a variety of tools
 - For training new staff members on skills
 - For school students working on self-directed activities (See Kids STEAM Skills tree)